deathtothecorporation/plunder-docs/overview/overview.md

 Sire is a sort of Lispy-Haskell, whose purpose is to provide an ergonomic experience sitting between a programmer's goals and the resulting PLAN that achieves these goals (We'll get into [programming with Sire itself](sire/intro.md) a little later).
 Sire compiles _itself_ to the PLAN data model we saw above.

 Below is the entire PLAN specification.
-Remember, PLAN is basically just the lambda calculus but without an implicit environment.\
+Remember, PLAN is basically just the lambda calculus but without an implicit environment.
 Don't get scared off or try to understand it just yet (or even _ever_, if you so choose), we're just showing off that it can fit on one page:

 ```
-Every PLAN vaue is either a pin x:<i>, a law x:{n a b}, an app x:(f g), a
+Every PLAN value is either a pin x:<i>, a law x:{n a b}, an app x:(f g), a
 nat x:@, or a black hole x:<>.
 Black holes only exist during evaluation.

 (o <- x) mutates o in place, replacing it's value with x.